New York World's Fair was the second World's Fair to be held

 distant memory for most who were visitors.
 Those who were children

-at the time of the Fair are nearing retirement today.
+at the time of the Fair are in retirement today.
 After years

 of neglect, the Fair's legacy structures at Flushing Meadows-Corona